Star007-A/Sociodemographic-economic-and-behavioural-determinants-of-hypertension-and-depression-in-India-LASI/README.md

 (USC).
 The LASI Wave-1 target population included all Indian adults and elderly men and women aged 45 and above, as well as their spouses living in the same household, regardless of their age.
 It covered a panel survey of 72,250 people in Wave 1.
 The study involved 65,562 participants, with 18,849 and 16,282 of them estimating the diagnosis of hypertension and depression respectively.
+The analysis was carried out using statistical software Stata 16.

 ▪ In this study, I examined the prevalence of hypertension and depression by socioeconomic and health behaviour factors for India and for two groups of states where the prevalence is lower and higher